by James R. Cope

 "But," asks one, "does not Paul declare in Ephesians 2:8, 'By grace are ye saved through faith; and that not of yourselves: it is the gift of God: not of works, lest any man should boast'?"
 Indeed the Apostle so states, but instead of this passage teaching that salvation is of grace without man's activity, it affirms the exact opposite.
 Notice the expression "through faith."
 Salvation is "by grace through faith," not by grace without faith.
 The grace is God's part, in man's salvation, the faith is man's part.

 Then what about the expression: "that not of yourselves: it is the gift of God: not of works, lest any man should boast?"
 Obviously, though man is active in salvation his salvation comes neither through his own wisdom (I Corinthians 1:21), his own merit (Romans 3:9-19), nor his own works as is the clear implication of the passage before us.
 God does the saving, not man.
-Jehovah has designed the plan of salvation, has revealed it to man in the gospel, and has invited man to embrace it.
-When man in sin accepts the divine plan and conforms his life thereto, by virtue of this action he acknowledges his own inability to design and execute a plan for saving himself.
+Jehovah has designed the plan of salvation, has revealed it to men in the gospel, and has invited men to embrace it.
+When a man in sin accepts the divine plan and conforms his life thereto, by virtue of this action he acknowledges his own inability to design and execute a plan for saving himself.
 Though he submits to the will of God, salvation is not of himself but of God; hence it is "not of works of righteousness which we have done, but according to His mercy he saved us" (Titus 3:5).

 If finite man could save himself through his own wisdom or his own standard of righteousness he would have whereof to boast even before God.
 This is exactly what Paul declares in I Corinthians 1 man has not done and can never do.
-As indicated above, God designed and perfected the plan for man's redemption; hence, salvation is not and cannot be by the works of man apart form God's revelation and, therefore man cannot boast about his salvation.
+As indicated above, God designed and perfected the plan for man's redemption; hence, salvation is not and cannot be by the works of man apart from God's revelation and, therefore man cannot boast about his salvation.

 "It (salvation) is the gift of God" in exactly the same sense that Jesus Christ is the gift of God.
 "God so loved the world that He gave His only begotten Son" (John 3:16), but because God gave His Son it does not follow that all the world is saved by Him.
 Actually, Jesus Christ is God's "offer" of salvation and cannot be a "gift" unless and until He is accepted.
 So it is with salvation.
 Salvation if "offered" to sinners through the gospel but does not become and cannot properly be a gift until accepted or appropriated.
 Man's action or inaction with reference to God's offer is that which determines salvation's remaining an "offer" or becoming a "gift."
-Here again we see salvation predicated on man's disposition or will toward it.
+Here again, we see salvation predicated on man's disposition or will toward it.

 Grace and Baptism